sean-connor/music-browser/README.md

 #### Design

 Your completed page should match the design as closely as possible.
-The page should be completely fluid, i.e. the page does not break when moving between mobile and desktop breakpoints.
+The page should be *completely fluid*, i.e. the page does not break when moving between mobile and desktop breakpoints.

-Take into consideration that the PSDs have been designed for retina displays.
+Take into consideration that the PSDs have been designed for retina displays and size your assets accordingly.

 #### Standards Compliance